CERC-Genomic-Medicine/CARTaGENE_flagship_paper/ARG-based imputation and regional frequency/README.md

-## ARG-baed imputation and regional frequency
+## ARG-based imputation and regional frequency

 This repository provides tools and scripts to perform ARG-based imputation and regional frequency estimation with genealogical record.
 It is built upon the work available in three differente repositories